 WatchPoint Releases “The Crypto Ransomware Killer”

-Cybercriminals have a large toolbox when it comes to ransomware.
+Cybercriminals have a large toolbox when it comes to ransomware, but we have a large toolbox to stop them.
 There are many different variants of ransomware, but they all have the same intent – to encrypt your data and hold it for a financial ransom.
 Stopping Ransomware from entering your network is next to impossible.
 CryptoStopper.io will contain the damage and save your network from complete compromise and downtime.

 In this 2-minute video, learn how our proprietary anti-ransomware technology can protect your most critical asset, your data.
 Check out the CryptoStopper.io FAQ to learn more.